The Folly of Vanity: Plot

 As described in a review in a film magazine, Alice (Dove), a beautiful young wife, loves jewelry and spends some money intended for other purposes to buy an imitation pearl necklace.
 Her husband Robert (Muhall) invites Ridgeway (St. Polis), a wealthy client, to dinner.
-Ridgeway is a conisseur of women and pearls and invites the young couple to a party he is giving.
-Robert chides Alice for buying the pearls and declines the invitation but Allice, determined to go, gets her way.
-Ridgeway presents his guests with expensive jewelry as souvenirs and, unable to persuades Alice to take any, insists that she wear a beautiful pearl necklace to restore the lustre of her imitation pearls.
+Ridgeway is a conoisseur of women and pearls and invites the young couple to a party he is giving.
+Robert chides Alice for buying the pearls and declines the invitation but Alice, determined to go, gets her way.
+Ridgeway presents his guests with expensive jewelry as souvenirs and, unable to persuade Alice to take any, insists that she wear a beautiful pearl necklace to restore its lustre.

 The whole crowd is invited on a yacht cruise where Ridgeway is attentive to Alice, while a wealthy widow (Blythe) attracts Robert.
 Alice and Robert have a quarrel.
 That night Alice dreams that Ridgeway is attempting to attack her.
 She jumps into the sea and is carried to Neptune's court where all wonders and beauties are shown her.
-Neptune (Klein) is depicted as surrounded by beautiful maidens who are scatily clad or unclad.
+Neptune (Klein) is depicted as surrounded by beautiful maidens who are scantily clad or unclad.
 A festival is held in Alice's honor.
 A witch (Drovnar) discovers that an imprint has been on her neck by the pearl necklace, a mark of vanity, and Neptune orders her cast out.

-Awakening, she returns the necklace to Ridgeway and by error enters Roberts room, where a reconciliation occurs.
+Awakening, Alice returns the necklace to Ridgeway, and by mistake enters Robert's room, where a reconciliation occurs.